Optum Idaho Behavioral Health Plan- Rights & Responsibilities

 Who can file an appeal?

-You can file an appeal.
-A provider or someone acting for you can also file an appeal for you, with your written permission.
+You can file an appeal or you may have your provider, lawyer or a person you trust request an appeal on your behalf with your written consent.
 You will not be penalized for filing an appeal.

 How do I file an appeal?

-If you would like to file an appeal, please complete the Appeal Request Form below and submit to Optum using the options listed below or on the form.
+If you would like to file an appeal, please complete the Appeal Request Form by clicking here and submit to Optum using the options listed below or on the form.

 You can start an appeal over the phone, in writing or in person.
-Appeals filed over the phone must be followed up in writing, unless it is an urgent request and meets the urgent appeal criteria.
 An urgent request is when you, Optum Idaho or your provider thinks Optum Idaho needs to make a quick decision based on your health.

 You must file your non-urgent appeal within 60 calendar days of the denial letter’s date.
 If you wish to continue receiving services that were terminated, suspended or reduced, you must file an appeal within 10 calendar days of the denial letter.
 You can give Optum Idaho evidence to support your appeal in person or in writing.
 You can call Optum Idaho Member Services at 1-855-202-0973 Monday through Friday, 8 a.m. to 5 p.m., Mountain Standard Time, to get help.